How have the Europa League teams performed since the break?

 Then: 2nd in Scottish Premiership

-Finishing 13 points adrift off top-spot rivals Celtic, the Gers will head to Aberdeen in their first competitive match in over four months on 1 August.
+Finishing 13 points adrift off top-spot rivals Celtic, the Gers won 1-0 at Aberdeen in their first competitive match in over four months on 1 August.
 Despite the new Scottish season getting under way, manager Steven Gerrard spoke of the inevitable "strangeness" ahead of the last 16 second leg.

 The Scottish Professional Football League announced on 18 May 2020 that the decision had been made to conclude the season with "final season placings have been determined by points-per-game in league matches played to 13 March 2020 by each club."